Jonathan Kuck

 Jonathan Kuck (born March 14, 1990) is an American speed skater and silver medalist in the Winter Olympics.

 At the 2010 Winter Olympics, Kuck won a silver medal in the team pursuit along with Brian Hansen and Chad Hedrick.
 Kuck has also won four medals at the World Championships, a silver medal at the World Allround Championships, and a silver medal at the World Junior Championships.

 Personal

 Kuck started speed skating when he was ten and has competed internationally since 2008.
 He is an alum of Countryside School and University Laboratory High School.
 He obtained a Bachelor of Science from the University of Illinois at Urbana–Champaign, majoring in engineering physics with a minor in computer science.
-He is currently pursuing a PhD in computer science at Stanford University.
+In 2020, he completed his PhD in Computer Science at Stanford University with a PhD Thesis titled, Fast Approximate Inference: Shifting the Pareto Frontier via Adaptation - advised by Stefano Ermon.

+Kuck's research interests include combinatorial optimization, approximate probabilistic inference, combining probabilistic modeling with deep learning, graph neural networks and learning on irregular data (graphs, sets, and point clouds), robotic perception (object detection and tracking), and uncertainty quantification.
+Below is a list of his publications.